indexdata/mod-harvester-admin/src/test/README.md

 To bring the service down again, do `vagrant halt`.
 To restart, `vagrant up` and `vagrant provision`.
 To uninstall the box, do `vagrant destroy`.

+## Troubleshooting

+Trying to run the test suite has caused this initialization error, and no tests were run:

+`IllegalStateException: Could not connect to Ryuk at localhost:49170`

+It was resolved by restarting Docker:

+`$ sudo service docker restart`